chamie/split-bills-test-task/README.md

-# Getting Started with Create React App
+# TODO
+1. Add file import-export.
+2. Add tests.
+3. Make link to current page not an anchor.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+CRA info below:
 ## Available Scripts

 In the project directory, you can run: